Baclofen has been used since the 1970s as an anti-spasticity drug. Alcohol dependence is also frequently treated with naltrexone.

-Baclofen has a key advantage compared with currently licensed medications: it is excreted largely through the kidneys.
-It is therefore possible to give baclofen to people suffering alcohol-related liver disease, a patient population with very high needs, and who often can’t tolerate licensed drug treatments.
+Baclofen offers a significant benefit over already approved medications: it is eliminated primarily in the urine.
+It is, therefore, possible to give baclofen to people suffering alcohol-related liver disease, a patient population with very high needs, and who often can’t tolerate licensed drug treatments.

-Researchers, Dr Abi Rose and Dr Andy Jones, from the University’s Addiction Research Team conducted a meta-analysis on all 12 clinical trials comparing baclofen with placebo on at least one of the described drinking outcomes, craving, anxiety, or depression.
+The University’s Addiction Research Team did a meta-analysis on all 12 clinical studies looking at at least one of the above-mentioned drinking outcomes, such as desire, anxiety, or depression.

-“The existing trials also differ on a number of factors, such as the dose of baclofen given and the length of treatment.
-Importantly, the pharmacokinetics of baclofen (how it moves in the body) are not well-understood, so there may be individual factors influencing the effectiveness of baclofen that we do not yet understand.”
+There are several other differences, such as the dosage of baclofen administered and the period of therapy.
+Importantly, the pharmacokinetics of baclofen (how it travels in the body) are not well-understood, which may influence the efficacy of baclofen.”

-Dr Jones, said: “This new meta-analysis shows that baclofen is no more effective than placebo on a range of key outcome measures, suggesting that the current increasing use of baclofen as a treatment for alcohol use disorders is premature.”
+Dr. Jones said: “In this new meta-analysis, baclofen does not outperform placebos on any major outcome measures, suggesting that current baclofen usage as a therapy for alcohol use disorders is premature.”